Simone St. James: The Sun Down Motel (2020)

+The Sun Down Motel, published February 18, 2020 by Berkley Books, is a mystery thriller novel set in 1982 New York.
+It was a New York Times best seller.
+It was nominated for the Goodreads Choice Award for Mystery & Thriller and the Ladies of Horror Fiction Award for Best Novel.

 The Book of Cold Cases (2022)

 The Book of Cold Cases, published March 15, 2022 by Berkley Books, is a thriller novel with two intersecting timelines (2017 and 1977) in Oregon.
 The book received a positive review from Publishers Weekly, and Goodreads named it one of the most anticipated books of 2022.
-The book was also nominated to the Goodreads Choice Award Nominee for Mystery & Thriller (2022).
+The book was also a Goodreads Choice Award nominee for Mystery & Thriller (2022).